RashikIram/rashikiram.github.io/index.md

 <h2 class="exp-heading">About Me</h2>
 <div class="exp-card">
 <p>
 I'm a Computer Science graduate from North South University and currently an Adjunct Lecturer at Southeast University, Dhaka, where I teach core undergraduate computer science courses to over 180 students.
-My research lies at the intersection of multi-modal learning, medical image analysis, and edge intelligence, with a focus on building lightweight and explainable AI systems that are deployable in real-world, resource-constrained environments.
+My research lies at the intersection of multi-modal learning, machine learning applications, and edge intelligence, with a focus on building lightweight and explainable AI systems that are deployable in real-world, resource-constrained environments.
 Much of my recent work is applied to assistive technology, particularly AI-driven navigation for the visually impaired and mobile diagnostic tools in healthcare.
 </p>

 <p>